krishauser/Klampt/Cpp/docs/Manual-Planning.md

     - `lazyrrg*`: the Lazy-RRG* algorithm for optimal motion planning
     - `fmm`: the fast marching method algorithm for resolution-complete optimal motion planning
     - `fmm*`: an anytime fast marching method algorithm for optimal motion planning

+    The code also contains implementations of the following algorithms, but the MotionPlannerFactory does not yet support them:

+        - `lazyprm`: the Lazy-PRM algorithm (interface not implemented yet)
+        - `perturbation`: the PerturbationTree algorithm (interface not implemented yet)
+        - `est`: the Expanding Space Trees algorithm (interface not implemented yet)

     If KrisLibrary is built with OMPL support, you can also use the type specifier "ompl:`[X]`" where `[X]` is one of:

         - `prm`, `lazyprm`, `prm*`, `lazyprm*`, `spars`
         - `rrt`, `rrtconnect`, `birrt`, `lazyrrt`, `lbtrrt`, `rrt*`, `informedrrt*`
         - `est`, `fmt`, `sbl`, `stride`

+    (Note that OMPL's `lazyprm*` implementation performs much worse than the one in Klampt.)

 - `knn`: k-nearest neighbors parameter.
 Default is 10 for most planners.
 - `connectionThreshold`: maximum distance over which a connection between two configurations is attempted.